SohamJoshi25/driveconnect/README.md

 # 🚀 DriveConnect

-**DriveConnect** is a powerful backend service that **seamlessly unifies multiple Google Drive accounts**, giving users a single, coherent storage experience.
-By minimizing fragmentation across accounts, it simplifies file management, sharing, and access.
+**DriveConnect** is a application that **seamlessly unifies multiple Google Drive accounts**, giving users a single, coherent storage experience.
+Our app allows you to connect multiple drive accounts and use all of your drive account storage via our app.
+This also helps to reduce a phenomena called as **fragmentation of memory** which occurs due to partial usage of drive resulting into restricted storage in spite of having the total required space

 ![drive connect logo](./public/Graphic.png)